 I’m blessed to have an amazing son.
 He hasn’t always been amazing though.
-Ian spent seven years using drugs – to the extent that everything in his life was compromised.
+Ian spent eight years using drugs – to the extent that everything in his life was compromised.
 The wreckage included family unity, personal relationships, academic and job performance, his health, integrity, and self-esteem.

 Our family moved from the Bay Area to Montana the summer before Ian started high school.
 There were multiple reasons for the move.
 High on the list was our desire to separate him from his circle of influence in California, including his beautiful and troubled older cousin who ultimately died from an overdose.

 The move made absolutely no difference.
 Ian managed to get three minor-in-possession (MIP) charges for pot during the first quarter of school.
 The third MIP prompted a transfer to a nearby alternative school.
 He did well there and graduated with flying colors while working a computer programming job.